SN 2021foa: the bridge between SN IIn and Ibn: Spectral and Lightcurve modelling

 To discern the origin of the narrow P-Cygni profile of H$\alpha$, we selected the broad emission and absorption components as a continuum and normalize the spectra with respect to it.
 Figure~\ref{fig:zoomedpcygninarrow} shows that in the continuum normalized spectra, from $-$10.8 d to 49.5 d, we still see a narrow emission of FWHM $\sim$ 500 km s$^{-1}$.
+We want to remark that N II lines as well as the narrow H$\alpha$ and H$\beta$ lines appears to be redshifted by nearly 100 km sec$^{-1}$ in all the the high-resolution spectra, including our spectra from SUBARU.
+Since it is noticed in multiple spectra from different telescopes, it is likely not an issue with the wavelength calibration and is most likely associated with the incorrect estimation of the redshift of the SN/host-galaxy.
+However, we kept the redshift same with \citep{reguitti2024,Farias2024} to be consistent.
 No absorption features are seen in the spectra before $-$8.3 d.
 The narrow P-Cygni absorption starts to appear at $-$5.8 d with its blue edge reaching up to velocities of $\sim$ $-$1000 km s$^{-1}$.
-The narrow P-Cygni becomes really prominent at 7.2 d, with the blue edge extending up to $-$2000 km s$^{-1}$.
+The narrow P-Cygni becomes really prominent at 7.2 d.
 The FWHM of the P-Cygni profile typically varied between 500 km s$^{-1}$ to 800 km s$^{-1}$.

-To compare the origin of the appearance of narrow P-cygni absorption/emission profiles in interacting SNe, we compared the time evolution of the appearance of the P-Cygni profiles for our group of SNe~IIn and SNe~Ibn (see Figure~\ref{fig:narrowlines}).
+To compare the origin of the appearance of narrow P-cygni absorption/emission profiles in interacting SNe, we compared the time evolution of the appearance of P-Cygni profiles for our group of SNe~IIn and SNe~Ibn (see Figure~\ref{fig:narrowlines}).